CoLoDot/leia/README.md

 ### Setup

-Before lauching the project locally you need to install those dependencies:
+Before launching the project locally you need to install those dependencies:
 - Docker
 - make